 According to the Cornell University College of Veterinary Medicine, your cat's whiskers can indicate a few different moods:

-- Fear: When your fur baby is afraid, her whiskers may be flattened or pressed downward onto her face.
+- Fear: When your fur baby is afraid, her facial whiskers may be flattened or pressed downward onto her face.

 - Calm: When your kitty's feeling chill, her whiskers will also be relaxed and slightly droopy.